GermanPearls/time-tracker/readme.txt

 Stable tag: 1.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
+Short Description: Time Tracker enables you to manage your projects, to do lists, recurring tasks, and billable time.
+Track your clients, projects, tasks, time, and billing information on private pages of your own website.
+Don't worry about data privacy as you'll maintain your data within your own WordPress database.

+== Description ==
 Time Tracker enables you to manage your projects, to do lists, recurring tasks, and billable time.
 Track your clients, projects, tasks, time, and billing information on private pages of your own website.
 Don't worry about data privacy as you'll maintain your data within your own WordPress database.

-== Description ==
+**Please Note**: This plugin is a Contact Form 7 add-on and requires the Contact Form 7 plugin to be installed first.

 Time Tracker is a freelancer's time management tool.
 It keeps track of:

 * Clients including contact information, separate bill-to information, and how the client found you
 * Projects, which can have several related tasks
 * Recurring weekly or monthly tasks, these will automatically add new tasks to your to do list